amanrai31/NodeJS/nodeWorking.md

 - `Event queue`(orchestrator) - Pools OS for new n/w events from OS and polls form taskQueue & microTaskQueue. `Event-loop` looksto make a continuous watch over event-queue `FIFO operation`
 - `Event Loop` =>	When the call stack is empty, the event loop Executes **ALL microtasks** and Then dequeues **ONE macrotask** (setTimeout, I/O callback)
 - `Call Stack` =>	Executes JS code line-by-line (single thread).
 If the task is async(non-blocking) => 1.
 It offloads the task to `livUV(having thread pool)` via **`Event-demultiplxer`** (fs/crpto) || 2.
 Can offload to OS(n/w) || 3.
 PromiseCallback → microtask queue (via V8).
 Once the task is executed by the thread-pool(fs/crypto) OR OS(n/w) it is pushed back to taskQueue/callbackQueue. `V8 EXECUTES WHATEVER IN CALLSTACK`
-- `Callback/Task Queue` =>	Stores callbacks(will push to event-queue once completed by threadPool) waiting to be executed by event-loop
+- `Callback/Task Queue` =>	When async task is completed, callback is pushed to callback-queue.
 - `Microtask-queue - V8` => When a promise resolve/reject, it's corresponding .then(cb) is immediately pushed to microtaskQueue by V8
 - `libuv Thread Pool` =>	Handles async file system work, DNS lookup, crypto, etc.
 - `OS Kernel`	 => Handles networking operations (non-blocking I/O)